 Here I am testing each channel, before building the overdrive indicator board.

-Above on the left is max power (49 watts rms) into my 10 ohm load resistor, just before clipping (overdrive).
+Above on the left is maximum clean power, 49 watts rms, into my 10 ohm load resistor.

-How an amplifier recovers from overdrive is an important part of the evaluation process.
+How an amplifier recovers from overdrive is a very important part of the evaluation process.

 Some amplifiers will show significant spurious oscillations in the waveform, as they come out of clipping.

 That would indicate a less stable feedback circuit.
 The oscillations are typically at frequencies above the audio frequency spectrum, and can be well into the mHZ.